 One key example in the memoir is when Anthony was buried alive.
 This is a moment of crisis in his writing.
 He remembers that “4 strong lads took me and put me in a grave, one at my feet and one at my head, when the other said the buriell service over me and the same time with the spade put some soil on me.
 The boys left me there.”
 (24) This significant moment in his childhood will be delved into more in a later blog post but it is a key example for understanding the classic form of realism in which he writes.
 This event had an effect on him psychologically, spiritually, and put his health at risk.
 Moments like this were important for him to resurrect so that he could find peace with the horrors of what happened.

 Anthony’s memoir is from his perspective but he speaks about other people in great detail.
 There is a sense of pride in his writing, which is especially seen when he speaks about his skilled trade, religion and his reputation in his community.
-Sometimes Anthony may exaggerate certain parts of his memoir due to the importance of his self image but this doesn’t act as a major force of unreliability as it is still such a useful passage to the time and place in which it was written.
+Sometimes Anthony may exaggerate certain parts of his memoir due to the importance of his self image but this doesn’t act as a major force of unreliability as it is still such a useful guide to the time and place in which it was written.
 Also, Anthony claimed, “I shall devid my life to the different stages, that of my Birth and family, that of youth at school, that of prentishop, that of jurniman, that of marrigee, that of Widdower, that of Marrige.”
 (18) The memoir doesn’t actually follow this set structure, but the majority of these moments are covered with more added.
 We must remember that this was written during about a seven-year time period so his organizational skills may have been affected by the long hours that he had to work during that time.
 I look forward to advancing to the next stage of my blog, ‘Home and Family’, where I will be researching deeper into the domestic life of Anthony Errington!

 Errington, Anthony.
 Coals And Rails: the autobiography of Anthony Errington, a Tyneside colliery waggonway-wright.
 1776 – c.
 1825.
 Written between 1823 and about 1830.
 1:231.